Treating a Dog That Ate Chocolate

 Other helpful information you can provide includes the type of chocolate eaten, how long ago your dog ate it, and how much your dog weighs.
 This will help your vet calculate the potential toxicity of the chocolate.

-If you don't have ipecac on hand, your vet may advise you to administer a solution of equal parts water and three percent hydrogen peroxide.
+- If you don't have ipecac on hand, there are other ways to induce vomiting in a dog that ate chocolate.
+Your vet may advise you to administer a solution of equal parts water and three percent hydrogen peroxide.
 You should consult your vet to be sure of the correct amount to give your dog, but the general rule of thumb is one tablespoon for every ten pounds of weight.

 Of course, you won't need to give your dog either remedy if he begins vomiting on his own.
 In that situation, you can continue to monitor him and watch for further signs of toxicity.
 If he doesn't return to normal after vomiting, update your vet on the situation and take your pet to the clinic.